More than just a Ham

-These standards must be adhered to in order to be designated as a Protected Denomination of Origin or PDO Prosciutto.
-For instance the popular Prosciutto di Parma is made from large locally raised pigs which are fed a strict diet that includes whey from locally made Parmigiano-Reggiano cheese.
-Even though all Prosciutto hams share the process that includes salt and air curing, the length of time and the amount of salt used varies among the regional hams as well.
-The Prosciutto di San Daniele of the Friuli region uses local sea salt in sparse amounts and stacks the hams on top of each other.
-Both Parma and San Daniele hams are considered "sweet", however the Prosciutto Toscano of Tuscany is a "savory" ham with the salt accompanied by pepper, garlic, rosemary and juniper.
-Consortiums formed to maintain the integrity of Prosciutto flavor and quality protect these trade secrets and the strict rules regarding what makes a regional ham.
+These standards must be adhered to in order to be designated as a Denominazione di Origine Protetta (Denomination of Protected Origin) DOP prosciutto.
+For instance, the popular Prosciutto di Parma is made from large, locally raised pigs, fed a strict diet that includes whey from locally made Parmigiano-Reggiano cheese.
+Even though all prosciutto hams, as we said, share the salting and air curing process, the length of time and the amount of salt used vary from region to region.
+The Prosciutto di San Daniele, made in Friuli, uses local sea salt in sparse amounts and stacks the hams on top of each other.
+Both Parma and San Daniele hams are considered "sweet," whereas the Prosciutto crudo Toscano is a "savory" ham, where the salting process involves also the use of pepper, garlic, rosemary and juniper.
+Consortiums formed to maintain the integrity of prosciutto's flavor and quality protect both these trade secrets and the strict rules regarding what makes a regional ham.

-When buying Prosciutto it is good to keep in mind these regionally licensed hams as they will be the "real thing."
-Each regional consortium has their own specific brand or trademark that should be visible on the ham itself.
-If you are not buying a whole ham ask for a specific type of ham instead of just ordering Prosciutto.
-As stated earlier some like Parma and San Daniele are sweeter and much less salty than the Toscano hams.
-In recipes Parma and San Daniele can be interchanged however San Daniele is darker and has a more delicate flavor.
-Another sweet and famously fragrant regional ham is the Prosciutto Colli Berico-Euganei from Veneto.
+When buying prosciutto, it is good to keep your eyes open for these regionally-licensed hams as they will be the "real thing".
+Each regional consortium has its own specific brand or trademark, which should be visible on the ham itself.
+If you are not buying a whole ham, ask for a specific type of ham instead of just ordering prosciutto.
+As stated earlier some, like Parma and San Daniele, are sweeter and less salty than Toscano hams.
+In recipes Parma and San Daniele can be interchanged, however San Daniele is darker and has a more delicate flavor.
+Another sweet and famously fragrant regional ham is the Prosciutto dei Colli Berico-Euganei from Veneto.

-In addition I must also say that there are also "variations" of prosciutto like 'Prosciutto di Norcia' (from Norcia, in Umbria region) simply known as Norcino wich I think is more expensive than the others.
-In a lot of italian places you can find popular types of homemade prosciutto (close to my hometown is the village of Faeto, mainly popular for its very prestigious prosciutto IGP) but the amount of ham yearly produced in this cases is not enough to satisfy the national request so that it's quite difficult to find it outside its own local area.
-The last ones are probably the most expensive but surenly the most tasty prosciutto.
+In addition I must also say that there are "variations" of prosciutto like Prosciutto di Norcia (from Norcia, in Umbria) simply known as Norcino, which I think is more expensive than the others.
+In a lot of Italian places you can find popular types of homemade prosciutto (close to my hometown is the village of Faeto, mainly popular for its very prestigious prosciutto IGP), but the amount of ham yearly produced in this cases is not enough to satisfy the national request so that it is quite difficult to find it outside its own local area.
+These last are probably the most expensive, but also the tastiest of all prosciuttos.